Atlasyu/Python-tiny-projects/Application 4 Build a simple website/README.md

 1. Cannot bypass HTML and CSS.
 2. Create virtual envirment - much cleaner
-3. Use git to push changes
+3. Use git to make changes